-- Orange Essential Oil - if you can’t find edible orange essential oil you could substitute 1-2 teaspoons of either orange extract or vanilla extract.
+- Orange Essential Oil - if you can’t find edible orange essential oil, you could substitute 1-2 teaspoons of orange or vanilla extract.
 Orange juice doesn’t have a strong enough flavor to work in this recipe.

 - Egg - any type of large whole egg will work.

 - Flour - this recipe calls for all-purpose flour.